Pengw0in/Diet-Tracking-System--CLI-Based-/README.md

-# Calorie Tracker
+# Calorie Tracker - CASE STUDY FOR SEMESTER 2

-A simple Python app to track your daily calorie intake and log food items.
+A simple Python application to track your daily calorie intake and log food items.

 ## Features
 - **User Profiles**: Create and save personalized profiles.